juzhiyuan/apisix-cicd-demo/README.md

 - `make publish`: publish config to APISIX Admin API
 - `make seed`: seed routes via Admin API (no ADC)
 - `make down`: stop containers (no persistent volumes)

+## Custom Plugin Demo

+- Plugin source: `apisix/custom-plugins/custom-phase-demo.lua` (covers `rewrite`, `access`, `balancer`, `header_filter`, `body_filter`, and `log` phases).
+- The plugin is mounted into the APISIX container via `docker-compose.yml` and enabled in `apisix/conf/config.yaml` by adding `custom-phase-demo` to the plugin list.
+- Route payload `apisix/admin_payloads/route_httpbin_custom_plugin.json` enables the plugin on `/custom-plugin/*`, strips that prefix before proxying upstream, and is installed by `make seed`.
+- Inspect the effect with `curl -i http://localhost:9080/custom-plugin/anything`; the plugin injects request headers (including the rewritten URI), a response header, appends a body marker, and emits log entries showing each phase.

 ## Running on a Public VM